mistake0316/panns_transfer_to_Tomfun_6_classes/README.md

 1. Run all code in Reorder_File.ipynb # note : the file train_01046.wav is omitted.
 2. <pre>bash prepare_hdf5.sh</pre>
 \# it cost about 2.5 hour in my machine<br>
-\# if you only need to training, please do not run the last 2 lines.<br>
+\# if you only need to training, please do not run the last 2 lines in prepare_hdf5.sh.<br>

 Note : if you want to try your own dataset, please modify following files